hhxsv5/laravel-s/README.md

 |______\__,_|_|  \__,_| \_/ \___|_|_____/

 ```
-> LaravelS: glue for using Swoole in Laravel or Lumen, quickly improves their performance. 🚀
+> LaravelS is like glue for using Swoole in Laravel or Lumen, quickly improves their performance. 🚀

 *Please `Watch` this repository to get the latest updates.*